-Survivor pension: The pension is 100% of the monthly permanent total disability pension the deceased would have been entitled to receive.
+Survivor pension: 100% of the monthly permanent total disability pension the deceased would have been eligible to receive is paid.

-Dependent's supplement: 10% of the deceased's monthly pension is paid for each of the five youngest children younger than age 21 (no limit if disabled).
-The supplement ceases before age 21 if a child marries or starts work.
+Dependent's supplement: 10% of the deceased's monthly pension is paid for each of the five youngest unmarried, unemployed children younger than age 21 (no limit if disabled).